27ahmad/Movie-Recommendation-System/README.md

 # Movie Recommendation System

 Welcome to the Movie Recommendation System!
-This project uses Streamlit to provide personalized movie recommendations based on user preferences and past behavior.
+This project uses Streamlit to provide personalized movie recommendations based on user preferences and similarity.

 ## Table of Contents
 - [Introduction](#introduction)